tedlex/iBattery/README.md

 ## Installation:

-1. You can download the dmg or clone this project and build the electron app on your own.
+1. You can download the dmg in the releases on the right side of the page, or clone this project and build the electron app on your own.

 ## CSV File: